 How do I apply?

 All applicants are invited to submit materials postmarked before the March 2, 2015 deadline.
-Please consult the full NEH application instructions and eligibility statement.
+Please consult the NEH Eligibility statement.

 Applications must include the following:

 1. A completed NEH application cover sheet.
 (You will submit this cover sheet on-line directly to NEH.
 Print a copy of your completed cover sheet and submit it with the rest of your application to the SUNY Cortland address below).